Bergen Line: Hallingskeid Station and snow tunnels

 Snow drifts and harsh weather (see "Construction of the Bergen Line" section above) had been a problem in the higher-altitude regions of the Bergen line: in one case causing the abandonment of an official opening in December 1909.
 Hallingskied station is a station built on the Hardangervidda plateau, within an area without population or road access, at an elevation of 1,110 meters (3,640 ft) above mean sea level.
 The station therefore serves trekkers and mountaineers.

 The first station, built in the early 1900s, did not have a snow tunnel when it opened, but snow tunnels and snow fences were progressively added after the autumn of 1909 to cover the running line, the passing loop and the station itself.
 Part of the snow tunnel caught fire in 1948 and spread to the station; and, there was another fire in the snow tunnel in 1953.
 Yet another fire in 1960, this time external to the tunnel, caused the loss of the snow tunnel; the railway station, which was rebuilt in 1970; and the station hotel, which was not replaced.

 On 16 June 2011, a possible welding accident may have been the "cause behind a fire" in the snow tunnel at Hallingskeid Station.
-The fire lead to the complete destruction of all infrastructure in the snow tunnel, the twin Class 73 electric multiple unit trapped in the tunnel as the electrical supply to the catenary failed; and Telenor telephone cables and communications systems in the area.
+The fire led to the complete destruction of all infrastructure in the snow tunnel, the twin Class 73 electric multiple unit trapped in the tunnel as the electrical supply to the catenary failed; and Telenor telephone cables and communications systems in the area.
 There were no injuries to the passengers, but they lost all their belongings left behind in the train.
 This closed the line for seven-days between Myrdal and Finse; and through traffic on the Bergen line did not reopen until the evening of 23 June 2011.
 The official accident report, published in May 2012 by the Norwegian Safety Investigation Authority was unable to establish a clear and demonstrable direct cause for the fire: but they stated that the highest risks were Hot work, electrical installations, or hot particles from trains.